Grumman TBF Avenger: Design and development

-Later models of the TBF/TBM omitted the cowl-mount synchronized 0.30 caliber (7.62 mm) gun, and replaced it with twin Browning AN/M2 0.50 caliber (12.7 mm) light-barrel guns, one in each wing outboard of the propeller arc, per pilots' requests for better forward firepower and increased strafing ability.
-There was only one set of controls on the aircraft, and no direct access to the pilot's position existed from the rest of the aircraft's interior.
+Later models of the TBF/TBM omitted the cowl-mount synchronized 0.30 caliber (7.62 mm) gun and replaced it with twin Browning AN/M2 0.50 caliber (12.7 mm) light-barrel guns, one in each wing outboard of the propeller arc, per pilots' requests for better forward firepower and increased strafing ability.
+Only one set of controls was on the aircraft, and no direct access to the pilot's position existed from the rest of the aircraft's interior.
 The radio equipment was massive, especially by today's standards, and filled the length of the well-framed "greenhouse" canopy to the rear of the pilot.
-The radios were accessible for repair through a "tunnel" along the right hand side.
+The radios were accessible for repair through a "tunnel" along the right side.
 Any Avengers that are still flying today usually have an additional rear-mounted seat in place of the radios, allowing for a fourth passenger.

-The Avenger had a large bomb bay, allowing for one Bliss-Leavitt Mark 13 torpedo, a single 2000 lb bomb, or up to four 500 lb bombs.
+The Avenger had a large bomb bay, allowing for one Mark 13 torpedo, a single 2000 lb bomb, or up to four 500 lb bombs.
 The aircraft had overall ruggedness and stability, and pilots say it flew like a truck, for better or worse.
-With its good radio facilities, docile handling, and long range, the Grumman Avenger also made an ideal command aircraft for Commanders, Air Group (CAGs).
-With a 30000 ft ceiling and a fully loaded range of 1000 mi, it was better than any previous American torpedo bomber, and better than its Japanese counterpart, the obsolete Nakajima B5N "Kate".
-Later Avenger models carried radar equipment for the ASW and AEW roles.
+With its good radio facilities, docile handling, and long range, the Grumman Avenger also made an ideal command aircraft for commanders of air groups (CAGs).
+Later Avenger models carried radar equipment for the antisubmarine warfare (ASW) and airborne early warning (AEW) roles.
+With a 30000 ft ceiling and a fully loaded range of 1000 mi, the Avenger was better than any previous American torpedo bomber.
+The Avenger was also superior to its Japanese counterpart, the Nakajima B5N "Kate", which neared obsolescence by 1941.

-Escort carrier sailors referred to the TBF as the "turkey" because of its size and maneuverability in comparison to the F4F Wildcat fighters in the same airgroups.
+Escort carrier sailors referred to the TBF as the "turkey" because of its size and maneuverability in comparison to the F4F Wildcat fighters in the same air groups.